Ferrizzi02/time-h-c-projects/README.md

-"Hey, so if you found this for whathever reasons, please know that this is my juorney learning C" "Hey, so if you found this for whathever reasons, please know that this is my juorney learning C\nfor making my personal projet, sorry if you expected something else but i will try to only learn what i think i need"
+Hey, so if you found this for whathever reasons, please know that this is my juorney learning C here you can find how to implement some time.h functions. my comments here are for my own understanding so sorry if it complicates your previous ideas :D